GrzegorzKozub/toys/README.md

 ### GPU undervolting

-In Afterburner, set core clock to -290MHz and drag 900mV point to 1920MHz.
-Could go 875mV but that causes games like Metro to crash.
+In *Afterburner*, set core clock to -290MHz and drag 900mV point to 1920MHz.

 ### Monitor settings

-LG 27GP950-B was calibrated for Gamer 1 profile, brightness set to 10 (about 130 nits) and gamma mode 2 selected.
-Hardware calibration resulted in the RGB settings of 50 50 47.
-Software calibration is stored in the ICC profile `27gp950-b.10.icm`.
-Not relevant for calibration, contrast looks best at 70.
+LG *27UL850-W* was calibrated for *Custom* profile, brightness set to 30 and gamma mode 2 selected.
+Hardware calibration resulted in the RGB settings of 50 49 50.
+Software calibration is stored in the ICC profile `27ul850-w.30.icm`.
+Brightness set to 50 resulted in the same hardware settings and `27ul850-w.50.icm`.

-TFT Central provided `27gp950-b.6.icm` ICC profile was created for Gamer 1 profile, brightness set to 6, RGB settings at 50 48 45 and the contrast of 70.

-Asus PG32UCDM settings which were enabled and/or modified:

-- Gaming
-  - Game Visual: User
-- Image
-  - Brightness: 42 for 120 nits, 55 for 150 nits, 75 for 200 nits or 100 for 256 nits
-  - Uniform Brightness: Enabled
-  - Contrast: 70
-  - HDR Setting: Gaming HDR or Console HDR
-- Color
-  - Display Color Space: Wide Gamut (vivid) or sRGB (clamped)
-  - Color Temp: User with RGB at 98 100 100 when Wide Gamut or 6500K when sRGB
-  - Gamma: 2.2

-TFT Central provided `pg32ucdm.42.icm` ICC profile was created for brightness set to 42 (120 nits), RGB settings at 98 100 100 and uniform brightness enabled.

-PG32UCDM got returned due to aggressive VRR flickering during load screens and framerate dips when G-Sync was enabled.
-Mitigation options were to either disable VRR or set the refresh rate to 60 Hz before launching a game.
+LG *27UD88-W* was calibrated for *Custom* profile, brightness set to 30 and gamma mode 1 selected.
+Hardware calibration resulted in the RGB settings of 49 47 50.
+Software calibration is stored in the ICC profile `27ud88-w.30.icm`.
+Brightness set to 50 resulted in the same hardware settings and `27ud88-w.50.icm`.

 ### Keyboard settings

-For KBDfans D84 v2, use [VIA](https://www.caniusevia.com/) to program the keyboard.
-Current settings are in `d84v2-0.png` and `d84v2-1.png`.
+For *Idobao ID80V3* and *ID80V2* follow [this guide](https://idobao.github.io/manuals/flashing/) to update the firmware and use [VIA](https://www.caniusevia.com/) to program the keyboard.
+Current settings are in `id80v3-0.png` and `id80v3-1.png`.

-To access the [SysRq](https://wiki.archlinux.org/title/keyboard_shortcuts#Kernel_(SysRq)) key use `Alt+PrintScreen`.
+To access the [SysRq](https://wiki.archlinux.org/title/keyboard_shortcuts#Kernel_(SysRq)) key use `Alt+Fn+F10`.

 ### Benchmarks

-#### Windows 11 23H2

-Setup:

-- BIOS F19 AGESA 1.2.0.B
-- Windows 11 23H2 22631.3447
-- AMD chipset drivers not installed
-- NVIDIA 552.22
-- core isolation (memory integrity) off

-Results:

-- Cinebench 2024.0.0 (pts): multi core 1194, single core 86, GPU 12844
-- 3DMark 2.29.8256 (pts)
-  - Steel Nomad 1.0: score 4494
-  - Time Spy Extreme 1.2: score 8810, graphics score 9028, CPU score 7752
-  - Port Royal 1.3: score 11802
-  - Speed Way 1.0: score 4685
-- CrystalDiskMark 8.0.5 (MB/s)
-  - NVME 1
-    - SEQ1M Q8T1: read 6849, write 5014
-    - SEQ1M Q1T1: read 4183, write 4354
-    - RND4K Q32T1: read 592, write 449
-    - RND4K Q1T1: read 86, write 207
-  - NVME 2
-    - SEQ1M Q8T1: read 3242, write 3166
-    - SEQ1M Q1T1: read 2712, write 2898
-    - RND4K Q32T1: read 588, write 499
-    - RND4K Q1T1: read 82, write 181

-#### Windows 11 24H2

-Setup:
+Setup

 - BIOS F19 AGESA 1.2.0.B
 - Windows 11 24H2 26100.1882